Halloween is ‘gay Christmas’ for many in the LGBTQ community. This year, it has been canceled.

 For many in the transgender community, the holiday is a milestone of sorts.
 Some of Stratton’s transgender friends first came out, or first embraced their gender identity, on Halloween in years past.
 So each Halloween is an anniversary, a celebration with fellow queer friends.

-“It's like the big community get-together,” he said.
-“It's not your blood family holiday, it’s the chosen family holiday.”
+“It’s like the big community get-together,” he said.
+“It’s not your blood family holiday; it’s the chosen family holiday.”

 Before the pandemic, Stratton was planning on taking several days off work for Halloween, to carve pumpkins, decorate his house and go to Halloween-themed burlesque shows.
-He had been putting together items for a goth fairy costume since last year, and already had two other costumes in the works: A headdress made of horns and flowers, covered in glitter, and a costume inspired by the supervillain Dr. Doom.
+He had been putting together items for a goth fairy costume since last year, and already had two other costumes in the works: a headdress made of horns and flowers, covered in glitter; and a costume inspired by the supervillain Dr. Doom.

 Now, Stratton will probably stay inside for the holiday, cooking with roommates and asking friends to share scary stories over Zoom.